Can large language models assist choice modelling? Insights into prompting strategies and current models' capabilities: Conclusion

 In summary, our findings offer several practical insights for how to best use LLMs in specifying and estimating MNL models:

-\begin{itemize} \item \textbf{Prompt structure matters:} Structured prompting (Chain-of-Thoughts) significantly enhances specification quality compared to unstructured (Zero-Shot) prompts. \item \textbf{Less can be more:} Limiting LLM access to raw detailed data access can sometimes lead to stronger theoretical reasoning by LLMs, enhancing their performance in generating better utility specifications. \item \textbf{End-to-end automation remains rare:} Only GPT-o3 was capable of both proposing theoretically sound MNL specifications and correctly estimating them, by generating valid Python code, executing it, and returning verifiable log-likelihood values and parameter estimates.
-This demonstrates a unique strength in supporting both specification and estimation tasks end-to-end. \end{itemize}
+\begin{itemize} \item \textbf{Prompt structure matters:} Structured prompting (chain-of-thought) significantly enhances specification quality compared to unstructured(zero-shot) prompts. \item \textbf{Less can be more:} Limiting LLM access to raw detailed data access can sometimes lead to stronger theoretical reasoning by LLMs, enhancing their performance in generating better utility specifications. \item \textbf{End-to-end automation is configuration-dependent:} Only agentic LLMs are capable of both proposing theoretically sound MNL specifications and correctly estimating them, by generating valid Python code, executing it, and returning verifiable log-likelihood values and parameter estimates.
+In our evaluation, this was observed exclusively for GPT-o3. \end{itemize}

-Regarding model-specific performance, our findings suggest the following: \begin{itemize} \item \textbf{Claude models}, especially Claude 4 Sonnet, consistently generated more complex, interaction-rich specifications, though some of its variants encountered convergence issues. \item \textbf{GPT variants} showed robustness in convergence and consistency in generating reliable specifications, although GPT 4o omitted ASCs from a larger share of its specifications. \item \textbf{Gemini 2.5 Flash} also showed robustness in convergence and consistency in generating reliable specifications, albeit generally less complex than Claude's. \item \textbf{DeepSeek} balanced its generated specifications but suffered from convergence issues and omitting ASCs. \item \textbf{Open-weight models} (Llama and Gemma) underperformed overall.
+Regarding model-specific performance, our findings suggest the following: \begin{itemize} \item \textbf{Claude models} frequently explored the modelling space more extensively by generating a larger number of candidate specifications.
+Under structured prompting (CoT), Claude 4 Sonnet produced the best-performing specification in the full-information setting. \item \textbf{GPT variants} showed robustness in convergence and consistency in generating reliable specifications, although GPT 4o omitted ASCs from a larger share of its specifications. \item \textbf{Gemini 2.5 Flash} also showed robustness in convergence and consistency in generating reliable specifications, albeit generally less complex than Claude's. \item \textbf{DeepSeek} generated some of the best specifications overall.
+It achieved the best fit in multiple experiments and produced the best LL across all configurations in the limited information setting. \item \textbf{Open-weight models} (Llama and Gemma) underperformed overall.
 They produced very few valid specifications, and even those were rarely competitive with the outputs of closed-weight models in terms of LL, AIC, and BIC. \end{itemize}

 Finally, this work illustrates both the potential and the current boundaries of LLMs in discrete choice modelling.
 While these models can assist in utility specification, they should be viewed as support tools rather than autonomous agents.
 Future research should explore how to refine prompt engineering to improve specifications quality and build hybrid workflows that effectively combine human expertise with LLM-driven support.